stashed/docs/docs/addons/etcd/tls/index.md

 ### Verify Backup Setup Successful

-If everything goes well, the Phase of the `BackupConfiguration` should be `Ready`.
-The `Ready` Phase indicates that the backup setup is successful.
+If everything goes well, the phase of the `BackupConfiguration` should be `Ready`.
+The `Ready` phase indicates that the backup setup is successful.
 Let's verify the `Phase` of the BackupConfiguration,
 ```bash
 $ kubectl get backupconfiguration -n demo
 NAME              TASK                SCHEDULE      PAUSED   PHASE      AGE